 #13: Control your response

-The key here is to cause a ‘spike’ in your physiological response in regards to a control question.
-When you answer a question that it is obvious you are telling the truth and your body responds it will create a new baseline.
+The key here is to cause a ‘spike’ in your physiological response in regard to a control question.
+When you answer a question that is obvious you are telling the truth and your body responds it will create a new baseline.

 If you can control your response to these questions, causing your physiological response to ‘spike’ as it would if you were lying, you can skew the results of the test.

 This can give you a bit more leeway when it comes to answering questions that are uncomfortable and may cause you to ‘spike’ even if you’re telling the truth.

 #14: Ignore the results

 Your polygraph results will likely not look like much to you if you can see them.
 In fact, they look only like lines on a screen.
 But if you look at those lines they could make you more anxious or nervous.

 This also applies to any looks that you might get from the examiner or anyone else who might be in the room.
 Do not let their looks (either at you, each other, or the screen) cause you to feel insecure.